s-wolvin/OPG-CNN-Northern-Utah-CIROH-Workshop/README.md

 * [ECMWF ERA5](https://doi.org/10.1002/qj.3803) - Hourly data on pressure levels and single levels from 1940 to present, subsetted to latitudes 36°N – 45°N, longitudes -119°W – -106°W, of winter (DJF) events from 1988 to 2017.
 This dataset was accessed through the publicly available Copernicus Climate Change Service (C3S) Climate Data Store (CDS).
 The ERA5 predictor variables were processed from 6-hourly data on [pressure levels](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview) and 6-hourly data on [single levels](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form).

-# Getting Started Using CIROH JupyterHub:
+# Getting Started Using 2i2c JupyterHub:
 ### 1. Fork the Repository to your GitHub

 Navigate to the top-right corner of the page, select Fork.